UNDP-Data/geo-ml-electricity-acess-processing/README.md

 It will create rescaled MLEA data under output folder.
 The new dataset is rescaled 0-100 instead of current 0-255.

 But the problem of normalization is still there.
 Each country has different scaled values, this causes the weird looks of data.
 Also, the admin 0 boundaries are not exactly matching original MLEA data's country boundary.
 So, the data after merging will looks a bit different particularly for the near country boundaries.

+## Methodology to create original MLEA data

+see [Electricity Mapping.pdf](./Electricity%20Mapping.pdf) for the methodologies how original MLEA data was created.